Privacy Statement

 How safe is my information?

-It is essential to us that you trust us and are comfortable sharing your information with us.
 We understand how important your personal information is and so our goal is to ensure that privacy protection and data security is paramount in all aspects of our data infrastructure and processes.

 At the same time, no service can be completely secure.
 If you have any concerns that an account you have with us or personal information has been put at risk, for example if someone could have found out your password, please get in touch straight away by emailing admin@nzism.org.